Studying Multiple Sclerosis in Males May Help Both Genders

 Immune modulation in male multiple sclerosis patients treated with testosterone from Medscape

-Testosterone level is associated with worse disease severity in men from the Swedish Medical Center
+Testosterone level and disease severity in men from the Swedish Medical Center

 Hormones and MS information from the Multiple Sclerosis Trust